Freeport (Lucayan) Port of Call

 Lucayan Harbour Cruise Facility: www.bahamas.com/vendor/lucayan-harbour-cruise-facility

-Freeport and Lucaya attractions include the Pirates of the Bahama Theme Park, on Taino Beach, and the Bahamian Tings art gallery in Freeport, exhibiting sculptures, paintings and other 'tings' produced by local artists.
-Port Lucayan's UNESCO Dolphin Experience, where guests can view and swim with the dolphins, is another great feature of the island.
+Port Lucayan's Dolphin Experience, where guests can view and swim with the dolphins, is a great tourist attraction on the island.
 And then, of course, there are the beaches - Lucayan, Taino and Gold Rock beaches are the most popular, while diving at Paradise Cove to see Deadman's Reef is a must.

 Red Beard's Pub - restaurant and bar with island food and cocktails

-Island Java - homey coffeeshop with gret pancakes and fresh gelato, look no further than Island Java.
+Island Java - homey coffeeshop with great pancakes and fresh gelato, look no further than Island Java.